The Screaming Woman: Television debuts

-The film was first shown in the United States on January 29, 1972, in Sweden on June 23, 1973, and in Great Britain in July 1985.
+The film was first shown in the United States on 29 January 1972, in Great Britain on 2 January 1973 (Granada region), and in Sweden on 23 June 1973.

 Other adaptations

-A television adaptation more faithful to the source material was broadcast as "The Screaming Woman", episode 5 of season 1 of The Ray Bradbury Theater, on February 22, 1986.
+A television adaptation more faithful to the source material was broadcast as "The Screaming Woman", episode 5 of season 1 of The Ray Bradbury Theater, on 22 February 1986.

+A parody of the story appears in the Simpsons in the episode "Simpsons Wicked This Way Comes" with Bart discovering the screaming but no one believing him.